wkhayrattee/SavantPHP/README.md

 ### CREDIT

 - This project has been retouched by Khayrattee on Dec 2015 to keep the spirit of Savant which was **started & created by The Mighty 'Paul M. Jones' who is the author of [Aura PHP](https://github.com/auraphp).**
-- This project was handed over to Brett Bieber, but it seems it has been shamelessly abondonned as well as it's domain name.
+- This project was handed over to Brett Bieber, but it seems it has been shamelessly abandoned as well as it's domain name.
+And he seems not so keen to be positive to PRs and on top of that no single sign of positivity in terms of pushing this project forward - too sad!
-- This project is hence a FORK from [https://github.com/saltybeagle/Savant3], but reworked to having namespaces & composer magic & slimming down the aim of Savant.
+- This project is hence a FORK from [https://github.com/saltybeagle/Savant3], but reworked to having namespaces & composer magic & slimming down the aim of Savant - **hence the new name Savant PHP**.

 ### NOTE